-Both the Board Professionals Conference and the National Conference on Trusteeship includes the following types of sessions.
-Please reflect on the type of session you have agreed to provide, as noted in the confirmation message you received.
+The Board Professionals Conference and National Conference on Trusteeship are co-located but separate events.
+Please reflect on the type of session you have agreed to provide, as noted in the confirmation message you received, and which type(s) of attendees with whom you will be interacting.